Table of Contents

 - Since “pulseaudio” is already preinstalled for us, all we need are the ladspa plugins and the pulseaudio mixer (optional but good for debugging and testing):

-btw: BIG THANKS to +Gotbletu on YouTube and Twitter (@gotbletu) for finding and showing me this awesome solution!!
+Btw: BIG THANKS to +Gotbletu on YouTube and Twitter (@gotbletu) for finding and showing me a solution this is based on!!
 THANKS MATE!

 — Axel Werner 2018-06-25 06:26